GIA Researchers Look Inside Black Diamonds

 Lead author Karen Smit is a research scientist at GIA in New York.
 She received her doctorate in geology from the University of Alberta in 2013 and was a postdoctoral research fellow at GIA from 2014–2016.
 Her areas of study are diamond geology and geochemistry; she has published extensively in Gems & Gemology and other journals, most recently in Minerals and Petrology on Neoproterozoic lherzolitic diamonds from the Victor Mine in Canada.

-Stephanie Persaud is an analytics technician at GIA in New York, with expertise in UV-VIS, FTIR, photoluminescence and Raman spectroscopy, and diamond colour origin.
-She has contributed to articles in Gems & Gemology on screening loose melee and the use of GIA’s iD100 .
+Stephanie Persaud is an analytics technician at GIA in New York, with expertise in UV-VIS, FTIR, photoluminescence and Raman spectroscopy, and diamond color origin.
+She contributed to articles in Gems & Gemology on screening loose melee and the use of GIA’s iD100 .

-Elina Myagkaya is a research lab technician at GIA’s lab in New York, responsible for data collection including UV-Visible, infrared, Raman and photoluminescence spectra, and maintenance of the lab equipment.
-She has contributed to an article in Gems & Gemology on laboratory-grown green diamonds and to a paper presented at the 2018 GSA conference on freshwater cultured pearls .
+Elina Myagkaya is a research lab technician, at GIA’s lab in New York, responsible for data collection including UV-Visible, infrared, Raman, and photoluminescence spectra, and instrumentation maintenance of the lab equipment.
+She contributed to an article in Gems & Gemology on laboratory-grown green diamonds and to a paper presented at the 2018 GSA conference on freshwater cultured pearls .

 Wuyi Wang is GIA’s vice president of research and development.
-He received his Ph.D. in geology from the University of Tsukuba, Japan and his published research includes diamond geology and geochemistry; HPHT experimentation; identification of diamond treatments and synthesis; and the gemmology and mineralogy of coloured stones.
+He received his Ph.D. in geology from the University of Tsukuba, Japan and his published research includes diamond geology and geochemistry; HPHT experimentation; identification of diamond treatments and synthesis; gemology and mineralogy of colored stones.